Blog

 The defenders responded to Goliath with many Davids.
 A frenzy of medium and small ants latched into whatever body part their disadvantaged jaws could assault.
 The apparent strategy is strength through the determination to not let go.
 As more ants bit their way into the fight the growing brawl became a heaving ball of carnage.
 Eventually loosing most of their appendages the little ants fought on and on.

-Well… later things turned violent.
-Charlie and I ran into a Fer de Lance hidden in the leaf litter immediately by the trail we were on.
+Well... later things turned violent.
+I ran into a Fer de Lance hidden in the leaf litter immediately by the trail.
 It was coiled up like a small donut, almost impossible to see, ready to strike.
-Hero hubby saved the day.
-He saw it.
-I didn’t.
+I jumped sideways.
 It was a juvenile, the worst kind, they deliver the most venom.

 After that I stayed up for hours filming an ant war.
 What a day.